 A computer with scanner is available for patron usage.
 The room also contains a small table with four chairs, which is a great place to do some studying.

 We appreciate and welcome contributions to our collection.
-The collection itself does not circulate, but a photocopier is available for twenty-five cents per black and white page (library staff will make the decision on whether an item can be photocopied or not).
+The collection itself does not circulate, but a photocopier is available for twenty-five cents per black and white page (library staff will make the decision on whether an item is in good enough condition to be photocopied or not).

 We also have digital resources available for those on the hunt for their family history.
 The first, Ancestry (Library Edition), can be accessed from anywhere within the library, either on one of our computers adjacent to the genealogy room, or from your own device.
 As long as you are logged onto the library's wifi network, it should automatically allow you into the AncestryLibrary site.
 The second is a similar program called MyHeritage, which can be accessed for free from anywhere in Maine, including your own home, and offers many of the same type of resources as the more well-known Ancestry.com